Spiritual, Moral, Social and Cultural

 - First-day calling takes place for all absent pupils.

-- We employ a ‘family support worker’ (Megan Nicholls) who can offer support and advice to pupils and parents/carers in various ways e.g. child protection, attendance, health, uniform grants, housing, benefit entitlement etc.
+- We employ a ‘family support worker’ who can offer support and advice to pupils and parents/carers in various ways e.g. child protection, attendance, health, uniform grants, housing, benefit entitlement etc.

 - We enjoy a mutually supportive partnership with a nearby special school (Oakwood); arrangements involve weekly visits to our school by their pupils.
 Castlefort pupils are regularly invited to Oakwood for special events e.g. visiting theatre companies, musicians etc.

 - Our school offers a wide range of extra-curricular activities to pupils.
 We believe these provide opportunities for them to develop crucial social skills such as co-operation, team work and decision-making etc. The clubs also allow pupils who are ‘less academic’ to ‘shine’ at other activities.
 This of course, increases pupils’ levels of self-esteem.

 - Educational visits are a strong feature of our school.
 We plan visits to enhance our creative curriculum as we are aware that many of our pupils have limited ‘life experiences’.
 Our school mini-bus allows us to minimise transport costs.

 - Pupils enjoy a host of social events throughout the school year, including termly discos, Xmas/summer fayres and talent shows to name but a few!

 - Local services e.g. fire, police, neighbourhood watch etc support learning activities taking place across the school.